Board of Advisors

 “We are driving toward clarity – and I’m really excited.”More

-John G. Lewis is a tax principal in the Toledo office of CliftonLarsonAllen, one of the nation’s ten largest accounting and consulting firms in the United States.
+John G. Lewis was a tax principal in the Toledo office of CliftonLarsonAllen, one of the nation’s ten largest accounting and consulting firms in the United States, before retiring in 2018.
 His connection to the Lovell family goes back decades.
 He completed a bachelor’s degree in economics from Davidson College in 1977 and a master’s degree in business administration from the University of Chicago in 1978.
 He then joined the Toledo office of KPMG Peat Marwick, where one of his clients was David Lovell and the Coulton Chemical Corporation.
 KPMG sold in 1995 to Clifton Gunderson, then subsequently merged with Larson Allen in 2012, forming CliftonLarsonAllen.
 John is a certified public accountant with extensive experience serving a wide variety of commercial operations, including manufacturing entities, nonprofit organizations, banks and individual taxpayers.
 Along the way he also met Lu and was impressed with her keen interest in him and his family even as they worked together after David died.
 John was involved in the formation of the Lovell Foundation and has served as one of its financial advisors ever since.
 He’s a member of the Ohio Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
 He serves as treasurer for the boards of trustees of the United Way of Greater Toledo and Woodlawn Cemetery Association and Foundation.

 Jayne Dunford Lovell